Vallek/webdevtips/_posts/2023-06-14-flex-basis.md

 * flex: auto

-    :Equivalent to `flex: 1 1 auto`.
+    Equivalent to `flex: 1 1 auto`.
 Sizes the item based on the width/height properties, but makes them fully flexible, so that they absorb any free space along the main axis.
 If all items are either flex: auto, flex: initial, or flex: none, any positive free space after the items have been sized will be distributed evenly to the items with flex: auto.

 * flex: none

-    :Equivalent to `flex: 0 0 auto`.
+    Equivalent to `flex: 0 0 auto`.
 This value sizes the item according to the width/height properties, but makes the flex item fully inflexible.
 This is similar to initial, except that flex items are not allowed to shrink, even in overflow situations.

 * flex: `<positive-number>`

-    :Equivalent to flex: `<positive-number>` 1 0.
+    Equivalent to flex: `<positive-number>` 1 0.
 Makes the flex item flexible and sets the flex basis to zero, resulting in an item that receives the specified proportion of the free space in the flex container.
 If all items in the flex container use this pattern, their sizes will be proportional to the specified flex factor.

 By default, flex items won’t shrink below their minimum content size (the length of the longest word or fixed-size element).
 To change this, set the min-width or min-height property.
 (See §4.5 Automatic Minimum Size of Flex Items.)